doliinychenko/microcanonical_cooper_frye/README.md

 ## Current state

-The project is currently at the early research and development stage.
-Currently it is only working for a hypersurface, that consists of one cell with dsigma_mu = (V, 0, 0, 0).
+The project is currently at the research and development stage.
+It is supposed to work for an arbitrary hypersurface, but not yet properly tested, documented and cleaned up.

-I call this "a box setup".
+The sampled local distribution is limited to Boltzmann, but it is extendable to viscous-corrected distribution and quantum statistics.

 ## Prequisites